-Our available-for-sale securities consist of mutual funds and common stock equities that are tradable in an active market.
-Unrealized gains and losses on available-for-sale securities, net of applicable taxes, are reported in accumulated other comprehensive income, which is a separate component of the Company's stockholders' equity, until realized.
+Our marketable securities consist of mutual funds and common stock equities that are tradable in an active market.
+Beginning on January 1, 2019 with the adoption of ASU 2016-01 (see Recent Accounting Pronouncements section below), unrealized gains and losses on available-for-sale securities, net of applicable taxes, are reported as a component of other income, net in the accompanying consolidated statements of operations.
+Previous to this, unrealized gains and losses on available-for-sale securities were reported as a component of accumulated other comprehensive income, which is a separate component of the Company's stockholders' equity, until realized.